-7.2 Who can give Provisional Authorisations?
+8.2 Who can give Provisional Authorisations?

 By law, the 'Authorising Officer' for local authority purposes is any assistant Chief Officer, assistant Head of Service, service manager or equivalent.
 An Authorising Officer may grant a provisional authorisation, but this authorisation will not take effect until it receives judicial approval (See paragraph 7.4).
-Please note that certain provisional authorisations, namely those relating to confidential information, vulnerable individuals and juvenile sources, can only be granted by the Chief Executive, or, in her genuine absence, the Senior Responsible Officer.
+Please note that certain provisional authorisations, namely those relating to confidential information, vulnerable individuals and juvenile sources, can only be granted by the Chief Executive, or, in her genuine absence, her authorised Deputy.